alexrothenberg/alexrothenberg.github.com/_posts/2014-01-06-learning-d3-by-building-a-chart.js.md

 {% endhighlight %}

 Once we include the `d3.js` script in our page, we have a top level `d3` object we can use to start adding elements.
-If you haven't used SVG (scalable vector graphics) its series of tags added in HTML5 that let us define shapes on our page.
+If you haven't used SVG (scalable vector graphics) its a series of tags added in HTML5 that let us define shapes on our page.
 They can be styled with css and manipulated with javascript just like traditional html tags but are designed more for shapes than text so we can do all sorts of interesting drawings with them.

 {% highlight javascript linenos%}